 In the previous sections, we showed both theoretically and empirically that there is information embedded in MFID.
-MFID, however, is not the only metric that proxies dependence (e.g., implied correlation) or tail events (e.g., implied skewness).
-In this section, we study the economic significance of MFID versus other measures.
+MFID, however, is not the only measure that proxies dependence (e.g., correlation) or tail events (e.g., skewness).
+In this section, we document the relation and differences between MFID and other measures.